Complete cotorsion pairs in exact categories: The generalized small object argument

-Since $j\in I\mbox{-}{\rm inj}$, there is a lifting $v: F\to A$ which induces a morphism $u_1: X_1\to A$ such that $ju_1=h\tau_1$ and $u_1f_0=g$ by the universal property of pushouts.
-Assume that we have defined $u_\alpha: X_\alpha\to A$ for all $\alpha<\beta$.
-If $\beta$ is a limit ordinal, let $u_\beta: X_\beta={\rm colim}_{\alpha<\beta}X_\alpha \to A$ be the induced morphism by $u_\alpha$ for $\alpha<\beta$, then $ju_\beta=h\tau_\beta$.
-If $\beta$ has a predecessor $\alpha$, then replace $f_0: X_0\to X_1$ by $f_\alpha$ in the case of $\alpha=0$, we can construct a morphism $u_{\alpha+1}: X_{\alpha+1}\to A$ satisfying $u_{\alpha+1}f_\alpha= u_\alpha$ and $ju_{\alpha+1}=h\tau_{\alpha+1}$ which completes our transfinite induction.
-Therefore, let $u: D={\rm colim}_{\alpha<\lambda}X_\alpha\to A$ be the induced morphism by the $u_\alpha$, then $ju=h$ and $ugh=g$ by the universal property of colimits. \end{proof}
+Since $j\in I\mbox{-}{\rm inj}$, there is a lifting $v\colon F\to A$ which induces a morphism $u_1\colon X_1\to A$ such that $ju_1=h\tau_1$ and $u_1f_0=g$ by the universal property of pushouts.
+Assume that we have defined $u_\alpha\colon X_\alpha\to A$ for all $\alpha<\beta$.
+If $\beta$ is a limit ordinal, let $u_\beta\colon X_\beta={\rm colim}_{\alpha<\beta}X_\alpha \to A$ be the induced morphism by $u_\alpha$ for $\alpha<\beta$, then $ju_\beta=h\tau_\beta$.
+If $\beta$ has a predecessor $\alpha$, then replace $f_0\colon X_0\to X_1$ by $f_\alpha$ in the case of $\alpha=0$, we can construct a morphism $u_{\alpha+1}\colon X_{\alpha+1}\to A$ satisfying $u_{\alpha+1}f_\alpha= u_\alpha$ and $ju_{\alpha+1}=h\tau_{\alpha+1}$ which completes our transfinite induction.
+Therefore, let $u\colon D={\rm colim}_{\alpha<\lambda}X_\alpha\to A$ be the induced morphism by the $u_\alpha$, then $ju=h$ and $ugh=g$ by the universal property of colimits. \end{proof}

-\begin{lemma} \ Let $\C$ be a category and $I$ a set of morphisms in $\C$.
+\begin{lemma} Let $\C$ be a category and $I$ a class of morphisms in $\C$.
 If the transfinite compositions of pushouts of morphisms in $I$ exist.
-Then the transfinite compositions of $I\mbox{-cell}$ exist and are still in $I$-cell. \end{lemma}
+Then the transfinite compositions of $I\mbox{-}\mathrm{cell}$ exist and are in $I\mbox{-}\mathrm{cell}$. \end{lemma}